 Negative people.
-They're like human black holes which suddenly come out of nowhere and just suck the life out of you.
+They're like human black holes who suddenly come out of nowhere and just suck the life out of you.
 You try to stay positive and remain strong but their negativity ends up just completely draining you, you feel exhausted, and you may also start to feel depressed too.

 So what can you do?
 One of the first things to do is to be aware of who the negative people are in your life.
 This may not be as easy as you first think.